 What is the cheapest homeowners insurance in Michigan?

-How much you pay for homeowners insurance depends on your neighborhood, if you’ve ever filed a claim before, the value of your home and the level of coverage that you select.
-It’s important to get quotes from at least three companies to find the cheapest insurance for you.
+How much you pay for homeowners insurance depends on your neighborhood, if you’ve ever filed a claim before, the value of your home and the level of coverage that you select — among other factors.
+To find the best homeowners insurance Michigan, it’s important to get quotes from at least three companies.

 How do I get homeowners insurance in Michigan?